 People say that you cannot go camping with kids.
 That it will be a nightmare.
 It’s dangerous.
 No one will sleep.
-Yes, I won’t lie, camping with kids is more challenging than without children, but if you plan accordingly, take your time and enjoy the wonder through your child’s eyes you will have a wonderful time.
+Yes, I won’t lie, camping with kids is a lot of work and more challenging than without children, but if you plan accordingly, take your time and enjoy the wonder through your child’s eyes you will have a wonderful time.
 And even if you don’t, they will!
-Follow these tips and you will be well on the way to a successful camping with kids experience.
+Follow these tips for your next camping trip and you will be well on the way to a successful camping with kids experience.

-For your first few trips (and maybe ALL of your camping with kids trips) you should plan a close car camping trip.
+For your first camping experience (and maybe ALL of your camping with kids trips) it’s a good idea plan a close car camping trip.
 Maybe this is the type of camping you have always done, or perhaps you are the type that prefers to hike into the woods and camp in seclusion.
-But, for your first outing with small kids, we highly recommend that you go car camping.
+But, for your first outing with little kids, we highly recommend that you go car camping in close proximity to your home.
 You want to make it as easy as possible to set up camp, get things from your vehicle, store things, etc.

 Car camping sites also typically have toilets and running water which is pretty great to have with kids.
-Once you have mastered car camping, and you and your kids are more confident (and able to carry more supplies), venture further off the path for backcountry camping.
+Once you have mastered car camping, and you and your kids are more confident (and able to carry more supplies), venture further off the local trails for backcountry camping.